ziglang/zig/README.md

  * cmake >= 2.8.5
  * gcc >= 5.0.0 or clang >= 3.6.0
- * LLVM, Clang, LLD development libraries == 7.x, compiled with the same gcc or clang version above
+ * LLVM, Clang, LLD development libraries == 8.x, compiled with the same gcc or clang version above
    - These depend on zlib and libxml2.

 ##### Windows

  * cmake >= 2.8.5
- * Microsoft Visual Studio 2015
+ * Microsoft Visual Studio 2017 (version 15.8)
- * LLVM, Clang, LLD development libraries == 7.x, compiled with the same MSVC version above
+ * LLVM, Clang, LLD development libraries == 8.x, compiled with the same MSVC version above

 #### Instructions